 At least one overdue notice will be sent via postal mail before the final overdue notice/bill which will be sent via certified mail.
 Patrons receiving a certified letter will reimburse the Library for postage.
 Patrons with materials totaling $25 or more that have not been returned after being sent a certified letter may be referred to the Police Department for retrieval of materials.

 XVI.
 Unattended Children Policy

 The Gay-Kimball Library welcomes use by children.
 The staff is happy to assist them in use of Library materials or services.
-A responsible adult or sibling should accompany young children while they are using the Library, for the child’s safety and comfort.
+For the child’s safety and comfort, a responsible adult or sibling should accompany young children while they are using the Library.

 Library staff will notify the parent or guardian of unattended children when: